 The Company had an obligation to pay share-based additional fees under the MLA and certain aircraft facility arrangements.
 In September 2015, the Company entered into a total return swap agreement with a financial institution to manage its exposure under these arrangements.
-Under the total return swap agreement, the Company pays interest to the financial institution based on Canadian LIBOR on the total value of the notional equity amount which is equal to the total cost of the underlying shares.
+Under the total return swap agreement, the Company pays interest to the financial institution based on Canadian dollar LIBOR on the total value of the notional equity amount which is equal to the total cost of the underlying shares.
 At the settlement of the total return swap agreement, the Company will receive or remit the net difference between the total value of the notional equity amount and the total proceeds of sales of the underlying shares.
-The Company did not designate the total return swap agreement as a cash flow hedge for accounting purposes.
+The Company did not designate the total return swap agreement as a hedging instrument for accounting purposes.
+On September 11 2018, the total return swap was settled by disposal of 53,600 of underlying shares of the swap by the counter party and the Company received \$2.9 from the financial institution.